FIVE judicial officers appointed

 - Rules Committee.

 Many of these committees have been established as joint committees, comprising membership from the Family Court and Federal Circuit Court.
-The joint committees are: Benchbook Committee, Family Violence Committee, Information Technology Judicial Reference Group, Judicial Development Committee, Library Committee, Property Management Committee and Research and Ethics Committee.
+The joint committees are: Children's Committee, Courts Information Committee, Family Violence Committee, Information Technology Committee, Library Committee, Property Management Committee and Research and Ethics Committee.

-The Family Court is also represented on the Joint Costs Advisory Committee.
+The Family Court of Australia is also represented on the Joint Costs Advisory Committee.

 For detailed information on the judicial committees of the Court, see Appendix 8.